sadelskit/intuitive-deep-learning/README.md

 # Intuitive Deep Learning

+Forked by Thomas Sadelski, original program and documentation was created by josephlee94 at https://github.com/josephlee94/intuitive-deep-learning

 A beginner-friendly tutorial to introduce Deep Learning concepts in an intuitive way!

 Please find the intuitive guides at https://medium.com/intuitive-deep-learning